Paul Revere & the Raiders: Former Raiders and legacy

 Phil Volk tours with his own band, Fang & The Gang.
 He was married to Where The Action Is regular Tina Mason from 1967 until her death in 2021.

 After leaving the Raiders in 1967, Jim Valley continued to perform and hone his songwriting skills in a variety of acts.
 He was signed as a solo artist by Dunhill Records and released two singles.
 He subsequently moved back to his native Northwest, playing with several rock acts including Sweet Talking Jones and the Shoestring Orchestra & Choir.
 He became an acclaimed and award-winning children's music artist and educator, traveling the world as an emissary of the "Rainbow Planet".
-Valley continues to work with children, write and record his own albums, as well as perform live.
+Valley continues to work with children, write and record his own albums, as well as performing live.

 Joe Correro Jr., the Raiders' drummer from 1967 to 1971, performs as part of the Los Angeles-based Richard Sherman Trio jazz combo.
 Bassist Mike "Doc" Holiday and guitarist/bassist Charlie Coe made a special guest appearance with Mark Lindsay at a show in Boise, Idaho in 1996.
 They both reside in Idaho.
 Righteous Brothers Bill Medley's son, Darrin, sang and performed with Paul Revere & the Raiders.

 Another Darren, Darren Dowler, followed Darrin Medley as lead vocalist of the Raiders.
 Coincidentally, Darren Dowler also sang with Darrin Medley's father's group, the Righteous Brothers Band singing the parts formerly sung by tenor, recording great Bobby Hatfield.
 Dowler, the current vocalist, has also performed with the Lettermen, the Jordanaires, the Fifth Dimension, Gary Puckett, Mitch Ryder and was the first guitarist for the Backstreet Boys in 1991 before they hit mega stardom.
 Dowler, also an actor and filmmaker, appeared in such films as Eagle Eye with Billy Bob Thornton and Hancock with Will Smith.
 In 2014 he starred in, wrote, and directed the films Rock and Roll the Movie and Christmas In Hollywood.
 In 2014, Revere commissioned Dowler to compose an album of original songs for a new Raider album, the first all original album in 35 years.